 After completing her undergraduate studies at Stanford in Symbolic Systems and Psychology, Tiffany obtained her MD and MPH from Mount Sinai School of Medicine.
-She then completed three years of General Surgery residency at Massachusetts General Hospital in Boston before taking a research leave of absence to work with the Program in Global Surgery and Social Change at Harvard Medical School as a Paul Farmer Global Surgery Research Fellow in 2012-2013.
-She joined Stanford Biodesign as an Innovation Fellow in 2013-2014, eventually co-founding Torix Medical, Inc., a benign prostatic hyperplasia medical device company.
+She trained in the General Surgery residency program at Massachusetts General Hospital in Boston, during which time she took a research leave of absence to work with the Program in Global Surgery and Social Change at Harvard Medical School as a Paul Farmer Global Surgery Research Fellow in 2012-2013.
+She joined Stanford Biodesign as an Innovation Fellow in 2013-2014, eventually co-founding Torix Medical, Inc., now Zenflow, Inc., a benign prostatic hyperplasia medical device company.

-Tiffany is currently a 4th-year surgical resident at Massachusetts General Hospital.
+Tiffany is currently a general/trauma surgeon at Santa Clara Valley Medical Center, and a clinical assistant professor of surgery (affiliated) at Stanford Medical School.
 Her clinical and research interests are in global surgery, including cost-effectiveness analysis, surgical device innovation, and expansion of surgical delivery for low-income populations through surgical workforce and infrastructure development.
-She has been involved in a number of international clinical, research, and education projects in Uganda, Liberia, Kenya, Ethiopia, China, East Timor, Haiti, and Belize.
+She has been involved in a number of international clinical, research, and education projects, and holds medical licenses in Liberia and Uganda.